-Suicide is the second leading cause of death among those aged 15-34 and the fourth leading cause of death among those aged 35-44, resulting in approximately one death every twelve minutes.
-Suicide rates are higher among those who are non-Hispanic American Indian/Alaska Native, middle-aged adults, and veterans and other military personal.
+Suicide rates are increasing due to complex factors and rates within Washington State are higher than the national average.
+Suicide is the second leading cause of death among those aged 15-34, the fourth leading cause of death among those aged 35-44, and results in approximately one death every twelve minutes.
+Approximately 50% of American adults know someone who has died by suicide, increasing the likelihood of anxiety, depression, and post-traumatic stress.
+Suicide rates are higher among those who are male, non-Hispanic white, American Indian/Alaska Native, middle-aged, and veterans.
 Sexual minority youth (i.e., those who identify as lesbian, gay, bisexual, transgender, or queer) show higher rates of suicidal ideation and suicide attempts.
-The rate of suicide in Washington State is higher than the national average.
 Suicide is a response to multiple internal (e.g., depression, substance abuse) and external factors (e.g., lack of social support, financial stress) indicating the need to intervene through the health care system.